-- Vata types should avoid cold and carbonated beverages as well as minimize coffee and caffeine.
+- Vata types should avoid cold and carbonated beverages and minimize coffee and caffeine.
 For Vata types, these beverages can result in anxiety or bloating.
 Instead, Vatas do well with herbal teas or warm water with lemon.
 Vatas who want an energy lift in the morning should consider incorporating Chyawanprash as this ancient rasayana contains adaptogenic herbs and naturally boosts energy.

 - Pitta types should also avoid coffee and caffeine as these drinks can be too heat-inducing, increasing the likelihood for agitation and indigestion.
 Rather, they should enjoy herbal teas, water with lime, or a cooling smoothie, especially on a hot day.
 Pitta types can also incorporate Chyawanprash as a way of energizing their mornings.

 - Although Kaphas tolerate caffeine and coffee the best out of the three dosha types, Kaphas should still only opt for small to moderate amounts.
 Kapha types are encouraged to drink warm, spiced teas instead.

 These Ayurvedic breakfast recipes by no means reflect all of the breakfast options available to someone living an Ayurveda lifestyle.
 They should merely give you a sense of what’s right for your dosha type.
 The more you learn about your dosha, the more you’ll know what foods are ideal for your energies, inspiring you to plan delicious breakfast recipes of your own.